 Now we’re talking about how the Great Pyramid was cracked open by treasure hunters, but found nothing inside but a maze of tunnels.
 Nimoy opens his model Pyramid and shows us the chambers inside.
 The cameras go into the ‘King’s Chamber’, where ‘no body has ever been found’.

 Shafts from the kings chamber angle upwards to the sides of the Pyramid.
 I’m thinking ventilation, and Nimoy mentions the possibility.
 But, they could also be used to sight some planets from the chamber.
 Yes!
 Finally, some craziness!

 Egyptians had a knowledge of astronomy.
 Pyramid sides were aligned to the cardinal points of the compass and the Pyramids tuned… to the stars.

 But before we can expand on this, we’re back to Egypt.
 Looking at the carvings on a temple wall.
 Nimoy stresses the Egyptian ideal of permanence – they were sure their established order was going to last forever, and yet it didn’t.
 I think I read a poem about that once.
-They believed that they could live forever if their bodies were properly preserved.
+The Egyptians believed that they could live forever if their bodies were properly preserved.
 A brief description of mummification.
 Nimoy wonders whether Egyptian mummification was like modern cryogenics enthusiasts – they were waiting for people with advanced knowledge to revive them bodily.